-The notion of non-alignment -- of rejecting the concept of a world in which it was necessary to ally oneself with one of two rival blocs -- was a novel one, and often seen in its initial stages as hostile to the interests of the major power blocs that emerged after World War II.
-To espouse this cause at the United Nations during its early years, as Nehru has observed, was "to plough a lonely furrow."
+The notion of non-alignment-of rejecting the concept of a world in which it was necessary to ally oneself with one of the two rival blocs-was a novel one, and often seen in its initial stages as hostile to the interests of the major power blocs that emerged after World War II.
+To espouse this cause at the United Nations during its early years, as Nehru observed, was "to plough a lonely furrow."

-The very structure of the United Nations itself, he noted, was one which, as it came into being at the San Francisco

-Conference in 1945, seemed to imply two orders of nationhood

--- the Security Council, with veto power for the strong, and the General Assembly for the weaker.
+The very structure of the United Nations, itself, he noted, was one which, as it came into being at the San Francisco Conference in 1945, seemed to imply two orders of nationhood-the Security Council, with veto power for the strong, and the General Assembly for the weaker.

 The Bandung Conference in 1955 was really the take-off point for non-alignment.
-I attended that Conference as adviser to my country's delegation and there again I had the honour of meeting Nehru.
-This regional conference of 29 Asian and African countries was an attempt to develop a programme for active international co-operation in helping to bring about national freedom and decolonization.
-The Bandung Charter, containing the five Panchsheel Principles and the peaceful co-existence principles, provided the non-aligned movement with its essential blueprint.
+(I attended that Conference as adviser to my country's delegation and there again I had the honour of meeting Nehru.)
+This regional conference of twenty-nine Asian and African countries was an attempt to develop a programme for active international cooperation in helping to bring about national freedom and decolonisation.
+The Bandung Charter containing the five Panchsheel principles and the principles of peaceful coexistence, provided the non-aligned movement with its essential blue-print.

-The movement became truly worldwide with the Belgrade Conference of Non-Aligned Countries in 1961 at which Presidents Tito of Yugoslavia and Nasser of Egypt, along with the early Asian leaders, including Sukarno of Indonesia, played significant roles.
+The movement became truly worldwide with the Belgrade Conference of non-aligned countries in 1961 at which Presidents Tito of Yugoslavia and Nasser of Egypt, along with the early Asian leaders, played a significant role.

-Between Bandung and Belgrade a number of nations, particularly in Africa, had become independent; and the ranks of the non-aligned at the UN were swelling; they no longer had to plough Nehru's lonely furrow.
-Political patterns within the UN began to change as bipolarization was increasingly challenged.
-One could also argue, I believe, that the non-aligned movement was influential, at least indirectly, in helping to dampen polarization in Europe.
+Between Bandung and Belgrade a number of nations, particularly in Africa, had become independent; and the ranks of the non-aligned at the U.N. were swelling; they no longer had to plough Nehru's lonely furrow.
+Political patterns within the U.N. began to change as bipolarisation was increasingly challenged.
+One could also argue, I believe, that the non-aligned movement was influential, at least indirectly, in helping to dampen polarisation in Europe.

-The third great theme of the non-aligned was economic equity (after decolonization and peaceful co-existence).
+The third great theme of the non-aligned was economic equity (after decolonisation and peaceful coexistence).
 It came to the fore in the Cairo Conference in 1964.
 The mid-1960s, however, also witnessed the beginnings of the strains within the non-aligned that have increasingly plagued the movement ever since.
-As domestic disorders brought serious internal problems to light, so too did the differing national interests of the various members of the movement.
+As domestic disorders brought serious international problems to light, so too did the differing national interests of the various members of the movement.

-Thus, with many signs of fragmentation and loss of dynamism within the movement, it was not until 1970 at Lusaka that another Non-Aligned Conference took place.
+Thus, with many signs of fragmentation and loss of dynamism within the movement, it was not until 1970 at Lusaka that another Non-aligned Conference took place.
 A major new thrust of this meeting was South-South collaboration.
 Following this, the notion of a new international economic order (NIEO) as a means of breaking the South's reliance on the North arose.
-The blueprint for the NIEO was drawn up at the Non-Aligned

-Conference in Algiers.
+The blueprint for the NIEO was drawn up at the Non-aligned Conference in Algiers.

-Yet for all the specific steps taken, the overall drive and collective enthusiasm has continued to flag -- in evidence with lack of great accomplishment at the Colombo Conference and the divisions that displayed themselves at the 1979 meeting in Havana.
-The need to cancel the planned 1982 meeting in Baghdad because of the war between Iraq and Iran -- two of the original participants in the first coming together in Bandung -- was further melancholy evidence of the acute fragmentation, disagreement and disarray that had come to afflict the non-aligned.
-It is a sad fact that more than 100 wars have been fought in the third world since the end of World War II, and most of them have been due to our own internal disagreements and tensions.
+Yet for all the specific steps taken, the overall drive and collective enthusiasm has continued to flag-in evidence with the lack of great accomplishment at the Colombo Conference and the divisions that displayed themselves at the 1970 meeting in Havana.
+The need to cancel the planned 1982 meeting in Baghdad because of the war between Iraq and Iran-two of the original participants in the first coming together in Bandung-was further melancholy evidence of the acute fragmentation, disagreement and disarray that had come to afflict the non-aligned.
+It is a sad fact that more than a hundred wars have been fought in the third world since the end of World War II, and most of them have been due to our own internal disagreements and tensions.